Testimonials And Results8.5/10

 The program advocates a tempo of 3 to 5 seconds eccentric and a load in the range of 60 to 85 percent of your max for effectiveness and safety.
 As an added bonus, slow, hypertrophy training is beneficial for your joints and tendons, an important consideration especially for older athletes and gym goers who want to get fit without getting injured.

 All in all, the Bigness Project offers a sound and tested method for getting big muscles in a safe and sustainable way, preventing injury and building the foundation for further strength gains.
+See more on the official website.

 What About Cardio?